Here’s how you can learn to fly in Tennessee

 Q. How much does it cost to get your pilot’s license?

 A. It all depends on your pace and how you like to learn.
-Instruction starts at less than $210 per hour (when purchased in a package we refer to as ‘block time’).
+Instruction is offered at an hourly rate and can be purchased in a package we refer to as ‘block time,’ which is $10 off the standard hourly rate.
 There are additional costs along the way with ground instruction, an FAA medical examination, a written examination and your final examination.
 The more time you spend taking lessons (2 to 3 times per week), the quicker you’re able to learn and the less it costs.
 If you choose to acquire your license over a two-year period, it slows down your learning curve and ends up costing more over time.

 Q. Do you offer financing or scholarships?